 So, which is material is stronger?

 According to the experts from Jacksonville experts from CSG Sealcoating, concrete is stronger than asphalt.
 And this can be seen in their durability.
 While asphalt pavement can last for 20 years, concrete can last for up to 40 years.
 However, this alone shouldn’t be your determining factor in choosing the right paving material for your driveway.
+Asphalt is a dark bituminous substance, found in natural beds and could also be obtained as a residue in petroleum refining and chiefly hydrocarbons.
+You can visit Big Easy Asphalt and know more about it.

 Now, let’s look into the pros and cons of asphalt and concrete to help you get a better idea of which paving material is better for your driveway.